 Late applications for master's studies with a recognised degree from a Swiss university, university of applied sciences or university of teacher education

-The application deadline for the spring semester 2018 elapsed on 30 November 2017.
+The application deadline for the fall semester 2018 elapsed on 30 April 2018.
 Late applications to master’s degree programs (except for clinical medicine, dental medicine, and nursing) are possible, on written request, for holders of a recognized bachelor's level degree from a Swiss higher education institution (university, university of applied sciences, university of teacher education) until 31 July 2018, as long as a complete application dossier has been submitted by the deadline.
 In addition to the normal application fee of CHF 100, an additional fee of CHF 150 is payable for late applications.
 Submission of a late application does not entitle the applicant to admission.

 The request must include the following information: